glouw/blog/_posts/2020-08-02-Paperview.md

     SDL_RenderCopy(renderer, texture, NULL, NULL);
     SDL_RenderPresent(renderer);

-The two NULL arguments specifies the render to stretch fill the background wallpaper.
+The two NULL arguments signal the renderer to stretch fill the background wallpaper.
 A picture does not do an animated wallpaper any justice, [so check it out on youtube](https://www.youtube.com/watch?v=6ZTiA885bWM).

 [Also, try giving the source a read](https://github.com/glouw/paperview).
 A single file (main.c) in less than 150 lines